-Mammogram: start at age 40 and rescreen Q2 years until age 74 depending on patient's health.

-Routine CBE or BSE can be done at patient/
+- Mammogram: start at age 40 and rescreen Q2 years until age 74 depending on patient's health. - Routine CBE or BSE can be done at patient/ provider discretion but are not recommended.

 Lead Evaluation (Pediatric)

 Common Sources of Lead in Alaska